Slovo: Russian Sign Language Dataset: Introduction

-The complexity of data collection is the major problem of SLR due to a gap between the deaf and hearing community.
-Adding to this the need for a different sign language for each country and significant language differences within even one country, Russian SLR system developers face the challenge of data absence.
-Furthermore, existing RSL datasets have few samples or must be sufficiently diverse across subjects, which is necessary to train a robust model.
-This paper presents two main contributions to simplify the solution of sign language recognition: \begin{itemize} \item We provide a pipeline for creating a video dataset consisting of three main steps: video collection, video validation, and time interval annotation.
+\begin{itemize} \item We provide a pipeline for creating a video dataset consisting of three main steps: video collection, validation, and time interval annotation.
 Crowdsourcing platforms were used throughout the pipeline to increase the number of signers and improve the dataset's quality.
 We apply some exam tasks to signers for the most correctly executed gestures and add a quality check to the validation step to extract inappropriate videos.
-In the third step, all videos were marked by the start and end time of the gesture and then cropped. \item We release the Russian Sign Language dataset, Slovo, which can become the basis for this area.
-It consists of 20,000 FullHD videos from 194 signers and is divided into 1.000 classes of glosses from the RSL without words shown by dactyl (finger-spelling) or compound gestures.
+In the third step, all videos were marked by the start and end time of the gesture. \item We release the Russian Sign Language dataset, Slovo, which can become the basis for this area.
+It consists of 20,000 FullHD videos from 194 signers and is divided into 1,000 classes of glosses from the RSL without words shown by dactyl (finger-spelling) or compound gestures.
+Figure~\ref{fig: main} shows the examples of gestures in our dataset.
 All signers recorded videos mostly in their homes or office in front of a laptop or smartphone camera.
-Each video, whose length varies from 1 second to 4, was cropped using two timestamps (start and end), contributing to the production of the "nothing" class.
+Each video, whose length varies from 1 second to 4, was cropped using two timestamps (start and end), contributing to the production of the "no event" class.
 Added class corresponds to the video's parts, where the signer is preparing to perform the gesture or has already performed it. \end{itemize}